0xCaso/siwe-nestjs/README.md

 # siwe-nestjs
-Simple web app to show the integration between NestJS and SIWE.
+Simple web app that shows the integration between NestJS and SIWE.

 Currently, the jwt secret is stored in a file in the backend, and the generated signed tokens are stored in a cookie (so the security level is not great).

+Access tokens expire in 1 minute.

 To test the application:
 - Run the backend: